5 Things About GRE Scores for ISB

-Or maybe you have taken the GMAT, and not scored too high.
-And our article on GMAT scores for ISB has put you off ( To add to the confusion, the ISB website does not show any special preference for either of the tests: ISB Faqs Don’t worry: we will pull you out of your misery!
+ISB takes both GRE scores, as well as GMAT scores, and you are probably wondering which test to take.
+Maybe you have taken the GMAT, and your score isn’t very high.
+Perhaps our article on GMAT scores for ISB has put you off, and to add to the confusion, the ISB website does not show any special preference for either of the tests; refer to ISB Faqs.
+Don’t worry!
+We will put you out of your misery!

-In this blog, we will look at a few factors that you need to consider while deciding between which test to take to apply to ISB.
+In this blog, we will look at a few factors that you need to consider while deciding on which test to take to apply to ISB.

-1) Why did ISB suddenly start taking GRE scores?
+1) Why did ISB Start taking GRE Scores?

 TL;DR response: Because it wants to increase the applicant pool.